New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

 Next, we analyze the energy conditions over the spacetime.
 For convenience, we list the inequalities that the energy and the pressure should satisfy under various energy conditions in Tab.~\ref{tab1}, including the NEC, weak energy condition (WEC), dominant energy condition (DEC) and strong energy conditions (SEC).

 First of all, let us discuss the NEC.
 In the region $r \in \left( {\varepsilon ,\infty } \right)$, the NEC is given by

 Obviously, the aforementioned formulations satisfy the requirements of the NEC.
-Subsequently, we examine the NEC within the region of cut-off.
-A simple algebra shows that the NEC can be expressed as
+Subsequently, we examine the NEC within the region of gluing surface.
+Two simple algebras show that the NEC can be expressed as